Privacy Perspectives and Practices of Chinese Smart Home Product Teams: Introduction

 \section{Introduction}

-Smart home devices have seen widespread global adoption, with projections estimating approximately 311.9M smart homes worldwide by 2027 ~\cite{jeremiah2023smarthomedata}.
-This rapid adoption has significantly raised privacy concerns among different stakeholders, including device owners, primary users, secondary users, and bystanders in multi-user smart homes (e.g. ~\cite{yao2019defending,zheng2018user,haney2021s,zeng2017end,mare2020smart,huang2020amazon,rodriguez2024you,le2024towards}~\cite{albayaydh2024co,despres2024my,zhou2024bring,park2024well,marky2024decide,chiang2024more,feger2023connectivitycontrol,shalawadi2024manual,wang2023exploring,pierce2022addressing,bernd2020bystanders,slupska2022they}).
+Smart home devices have seen widespread global adoption, with projections estimating approximately 672.5 million users of smart home devices worldwide by 2027 ~\cite{jeremiah2023smarthomedata}.
+This rapid adoption has significantly raised privacy concerns among different stakeholders, including device owners, primary users, secondary users, and bystanders in multi-user smart homes (e.g.,~\cite{yao2019defending,zeng2017end,mare2020smart,huang2020amazon,despres2024my,bernd2020bystanders}).
 Despite this extensive literature from an \emph{end-user} perspective, few studies have considered smart home \emph{product teams}.
 This is a notable gap, as the perceptions, perspectives, and practices of those designing and developing smart home devices may play a crucial role in multi-user smart home privacy.
-Although some work has been conducted with smart home \emph{designers}~\cite{chalhoub2020innovation,chalhoub2024useful,albayaydh2024innovative,aljeraisy2021privacy}, there remains a gap in understanding how \emph{smart home product teams}—comprising software/hardware engineers, product managers, legal/compliance advisors, and marketing staff—address privacy-related challenges.
+Although some work has been conducted with smart home \emph{designers}~\cite{chalhoub2020innovation,chalhoub2024useful,albayaydh2024innovative,aljeraisy2021privacy}, there remains a gap in understanding how \emph{smart home product teams}---comprising software/hardware engineers, product managers, legal/regulatory compliance advisors, and marketing staff---address privacy-related challenges.